y0Phoenix/Smoothy/Help.md

 11. Loop Command: `-loop` or `-l` Will loop the servers queue, and will stop looping by typing the command again

 12. Loopsong Command: `-loopsong` or `-ls` Will loop the current song forever until you type the command again

+13. Playlist Command: `-pp`, `-playplaylist` Will pause the current song inorder to add a large number of songs to the queue via a YouTube playlist ***link***

+14. Change Prefix Command: `-prefix`, `-changeprefix` or `-prefixchange` Will change the prefix to a different one specified.
+You can also view the current prefix by typing `myprefix`

 ## Contact Info And Support <a name="contact"></a>
 1. Prefered contact method if you have a GitHub Profile: Goto [Smoothy's issues page](https://github.com/y0Phoenix/Smoothy/issues) and create an issue.
 This creates an forum which makes it far easier to track comments and linking + merging with other issues